Jonathan-Luo01/Jonathan_BlueStampPortfolio/index.md

 <!--- ![Headstone Image](project.jpg) -->

 <!--- # Final Milestone
-My final milestone was to completely assemble the Computer Vision Security Camera by inserting the Raspberry Pi and USB camera to the casing.
+My final milestone was to completely assemble the Computer Vision Security Camera by inserting the Raspberry Pi and USB camera inside the casing.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 -->

 <!--- # Second Milestone
 My second milestone was assembling the casing of the security camera.
 Using Onshape, I created a 3D model of the exterior casing and added the holes needed to plug in the cables for the camera and the Raspberry Pi.
-The main difficulty was learning how to use CAD to create a 3D model, but the rest of the process was relatively simplistic.
+The main difficulty was learning how to use CAD to create a 3D model and getting used to the different functions provided by Onshape, but the rest of the process was relatively simplistic.
 I also had to check the dimensions of the casing to make sure that it could be printed out correctly in the first attempt.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 -->